 simply a subset of Java and therefore, the system is compatible with

-lightweight server has been written to accommodate a mobile
+A more lightweight server app has been written, to accommodate a system with

 See also the